 |A return announcement has been created, accepted or rejected.||returnAnnouncementSubject.vm||returnAnnouncementMessage.vm|

-For a list of variables which can be used as content information by default see Reference - IOM Customer E-mails.
+For a list of variables that can be used as content information by default see Reference - IOM Customer Emails.

 To print content information into the templates, a predefined object